Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-slbcasetight.jpg){.align-center .size-medium}

-Now with the SLB installed, let's open it up and plug everything in!
+Now with the SLB EXT installed, let's open it up and plug everything in!
 Loosen the thumb screw on the front of the SLB-EXT enclosure and remove the acrylic face plate.

 Fit the Z-axis and X-axis wire harnesses into the top cut out of the enclosure on the left side.
 Plug the sensor and motor control connectors into their respectively named ports.